Weed Nuns: When Cannabis is Your Religion

 Spirituality of the Commune

-The commune doesn’t entirely centred on weed, though of course it’s an important aspect – it is paying the bills after all!
+The commune isn’t entirely centered on cannabis, though of course it’s an important aspect – it is paying the bills after all!
 And the Sisters happily engage in some top-quality cannabis consumption from time to time.
 But their spirituality comes from community-centred care.
 They believe in sisterhood.

 “We do take six vows, we take vows of service, of activism, about chastity which requires privatizing our sexuality.
 It doesn’t require being celibate but it does require keeping it very private, off the grid,” Sister Kate said of their vows.
 She finished by explaining how their socialism and profits are balanced, “We have a vow of living simply which – speaks for itself.”